Henry Heras

-Henry Heras (11 September 1888, Barcelona, Spain – 14 December 1955, Bombay, India) was a Spanish Jesuit priest, archeologist and historian in India.
+Enric Heras de Sicars, known by his anglicised name Henry Heras (11 September 1888, Barcelona, Spain – 14 December 1955, Bombay, India), was a Spanish-Indian Jesuit priest, archeologist and historian based in India.

 Education

-Enric Heras de Sicars (later in India he anglicised his Christian name to Henry) was the heir of a well-off rural household from the village of Canet d'Adri, near Girona, in Catalonia.
+Enric was the heir of a well-off rural household from the village of Canet d'Adri, near Girona, in Catalonia.
 His parents were Ponç Heras and Maria Sicars.
 The Heras family had been established in the property of Adri since the late thirteenth century, but Enric gave up his rights in order to follow his religious vocation.
-After becoming a Jesuit in 1904, Heras followed the usual course of Jesuit priestly formation: three years of philosophy in Tortosa, three years of teaching History in Orihuela, Alacant, Spain, and the theological course in Sarrià, Barcelona, at the end of which he was ordained a Catholic priest in 1920.
+After becoming a Jesuit in 1904, Heras followed the usual course of Jesuit priestly formation: three years of philosophy in Tortosa, three years of teaching history in Orihuela, Alacant, Spain, and the theological course in Sarrià, Barcelona, at the end of which he was ordained a Catholic priest in 1920.

 Historian in India

-On arrival in India (1922) he was appointed to teach history at St Xavier's College, Bombay.
+On arrival in British India in 1922, he was appointed to teach history at St Xavier's College, Bombay.
 He chose to teach Indian history "because he wanted to study it".
 This became his favorite subject and field of competence.
 He wrote a short book on historical methodology, The Writing of History, which became compulsory reading for his students.

 He founded the Indian Historical Research Institute (1926), which trained numerous historians and Indologists, including Dr. George M. Moraes, Dr. Liladhar B. Keny, Dr. B. A. Saletore and others.
 The institute was later renamed the Heras Institute of Indian History and Culture.
-The Heras Memorial Lecture is held annually at the Institute.
+The Heras Memorial Lecture is held annually at the institute.